about dan kalb

 Dan received a Baccalaureate of Science degree in Conservation of Natural Resources from U.C.
 Berkeley and a Masters of Public Administration from the University of San Francisco.
 He also has ten years experience as a community mediator resolving neighborhood disputes.

 Dan was named the Best Good Government Politician in 2014 by the East Bay Express, and received the California Public Library Advocates’ 2015 Outstanding Elected Official award for advocacy on behalf of Oakland public libraries.
+In 2020, Dan was honored by East Bay Housing Organizations (EBHO) as an Affordable Housing Champion.

 decades of leadership in